 Related Reading: 11 Ways To Improve Communication In Relationships

 When things may seem out of hand or you feel that communication just isn’t possible in your toxic dynamic, seeking the help of an unbiased third-party professional is the best thing you can do.

-A therapist will be able to tell you what’s wrong in your relationship and exactly what you need to do to fix it with a non-judgmental perspective on the situation.
+A therapist will be able to tell you what’s wrong in your relationship and exactly what you need to do to fix it, offering a non-judgmental perspective on the situation.
 If it’s help you’re looking for, Bonobology’s panel of experienced counselors is just a click away.

 Now that you know what the relationship triangle is and how we may unknowingly fit into these interchanging roles, hopefully, you have a better idea of how to break out of it too.
 For those who find themselves stuck in such a loop, Pragati shares one final piece of advice.

-The codependent triangle is a theory by psychologist Stephen Karpman that states the three roles people in relationships often play.
-The roles are victim, persecutor, and rescuer.
+The triangular relationship psychology (by Stephen Karpman) states the three roles people in relationships often play.
+The roles are victim, rescuer and persecutor.
 The three roles are interdependent, interchangeable, and essentially complement each other.
-This is why this drama triangle is so hard to break out of.
+This is why this toxic love triangle is so hard to break out of.

 The relationship triangle occurs when someone, albeit unknowingly, may take on the persecutor/victim role.
 The reason they do so (according to triangular relationship psychology) may be due to environmental factors or their temperament.
 It is also heavily influenced by how a person’s relationship with their primary caregiver has been.
 This toxic love triangle is so hard to escape.
 It’s so not a healthy relationship triangle, as romanticized in the movies.